 Explore the McLaren Vale Wineries

 40 minutes South of Adelaide will land you in another superb wine region.
-Like the Barossa, the wine region has some of the best wines the country has to offer.
+Like the Barossa, this wine region has some of the best wines the country has to offer.
 Known for its dry red wines make sure you add these cellar doors to your list:

 - Chapel Hill